rorywalsh/cabbage3website/docs/using_cabbage/commands.md

 - **Jump to Widget Object**
   - Provides a dropdown menu of widget objects.
 Selecting one will cause the text editor to jump that that object.
 Objects are listed by their channel name.

+- **Open a widget example**
+  - Provides a dropdown list of example widget .csd files.
+Selecting one will open it in text editor.
+Any of these files can be run without modification, but they are read-only.
+If you wish to modify an example you will need to run 'save-as' to make an editable copy.

 ### Configuration

 - **Select Sampling Rate**